ScottHamper/Cookies/README.md

 - Opera 10+
 - Internet Explorer 6+

-## Dependencies

-For modern browsers, Cookies.js has no dependencies.
-For older browsers, the `JSON.parse` and `JSON.stringify` functions must be [shimmed](http://en.wikipedia.org/wiki/Shim_\(computing\)).
-A shim is not required for the following major browser
-versions:
-- Chrome 3+
-- Firefox 3.1+
-- Safari 4+
-- Opera 10.5+
-- Internet Explorer 8+

-It is recommended to use Douglas Crockford's [json2.js](https://github.com/douglascrockford/JSON-js) or Kit Cambridge's [json3.js](http://bestiejs.github.com/json3/) library for a `JSON` shim.

 ## A Note About Encoding
 Cookies.js URI encodes cookie keys and values, and expects cookie keys to be URI encoded when accessing a cookie.
-In addition, before the cookie value is URI encoded, it is first JSON encoded via `JSON.stringify`.
 Keep this in mind when working with cookies on the server side.

 ### .NET Users
 Do not use [HttpUtility.UrlEncode](http://msdn.microsoft.com/en-us/library/4fkewx0t.aspx) and